 - Weak point assessment during accidental offsets incorporating Flex Joint lock up

-AS Mosley provides valuable experience in maximising operating limits and reducing fatigue damage for the field specific challenges of each well.
-We optimise each system accordingly and provide rationalised drilling and non-drilling envelopes to ensure that the system is never overloaded even during accidental vessel excursions or loss of tension.
-The recommendations that we provide will extend the range of operating limits and thus reduce costs.
+AS Mosley has valuable experience in maximising operating limits and reducing fatigue damage for field-specific challenges of each well.
+We optimise each system and provide rationalised drilling and non-drilling envelopes.
+This process ensures the system is never overloaded.
+This includes during accidental vessel excursions or loss of tension.
+Our recommendations will extend the range of operating limits and thus reduce costs.

-For more information on AS Mosley’s Marine Drilling Riser Analysis contact contact us directly.
+For more information on AS Mosley’s Marine Drilling Riser Analysis please contact us.